 - A. EOHHS recognizes that Medicaid beneficiaries need available and appropriate transportation in order to access medical care, and assures the provision of such transportation when required to obtain medically necessary services covered by the Medicaid program.

-- B. Transportation can be provided by any of the following modes, as appropriate to the needs of the individual.
-Public transit (bus) is the preferred mode of NEMT when both the beneficiary and the provider are within one-half (1⁄2) mile of an established bus stop and the beneficiary is able to walk or transport her/himself to the bus stop.

-- 1. Public transit (bus)

-- 2. Taxi or Limited Public Motor Vehicle (LPMV)

-- 3. Ride Share Program
+If the number of available transportation providers is significantly reduced due to the novel Coronavirus Disease (COVID-19), EOHHS may temporarily limit NEMT to only essential visits during the COVID-19 declaration of emergency for sixty (60) days or until the termination of the novel coronavirus declaration of emergency, whichever is longer. - B. Transportation can be provided by any of the following modes, as appropriate to the needs of the individual.
+Public transit (bus) is the preferred mode of NEMT when both the beneficiary and the provider are within one-half (1⁄2) mile of an established bus stop and the beneficiary is able to walk or transport her/himself to the bus stop. - 1.
+Public transit (bus) - 2.
+Taxi or Limited Public Motor Vehicle (LPMV) - 3.
+Ride Share Program

 - 4. Public Motor Vehicles

 - 5. Multi-Passenger Van

-- Ambulance
+- 6. Ambulance

 - 7. Wheelchair Van.

-8. Mileage Reimbursement.
+- 8. Mileage Reimbursement.